-Contact me if you need some Microsoft CRM help.
+Contact me if you are looking for some Microsoft CRM consulting.